Gradient boosting for extreme quantile regression: Extreme quantile regression with gradient boosting

 The triple $(Q_{\bb x}(\tau_0),\sigma(\bb x),\gamma(\bb x))$ provides a model for the tail (that is above the probability level $\tau_0$) of the conditional law of $Y$ given $\bb X=\bb x$.
 An estimator of conditional extreme quantiles $\hat{Q}_{\bb x}(\tau)$ is obtained by plugging in estimators $(\hat{Q}_{\bb x}(\tau_0),\hat{\sigma}(\bb x),\hat{\gamma}(\bb x))$ in Equation \eqref{eq:conditional-extreme-quantile}.

-In the next section we propose estimators for these three quantities.
-For estimation of the intermediate quantile $Q_{\bb x}(\tau_0)$, we outline how the existing method of quantile random forests can be applied.
-For $\sigma(\bb x)$ and $\gamma(\bb x)$ we develop new estimators based on a gradient boosting procedure that allows flexible regression functions with possibly many covariates.
+In the following we propose estimators for these three quantities.
+Our main contribution is a gradient boosting procedure for estimation of the GPD parameters $(\sigma(\bb x),\gamma(\bb x))$ that allows flexible regression functions with possibly many covariates.
+For estimation of the intermediate quantile $Q_{\bb x}(\tau_0)$, any method for (non-extreme) quantile regression can be used and we outline in Section~\ref{sec:threshold} how the existing method of quantile random forests can be applied.